-The late return of borrowed books or materials from the school libraries is subject to appropriate fines.
+The late return of borrowed books or materials from the school libraries could be subject to appropriate fines.

 All fines collected are sent to the Treasurer for deposit in the general fund of the Board.

 COLLECTION OF STUDENT FEES & FINES